Social Occlusion Inference with Vectorized Representation for Autonomous Driving: Conclusion

 \section{Conclusion}

 This paper presents our approach to the social occlusion inference task.
-We propose to use vectors to represent the agent trajectories, scene context, and occlusion.
-With this representation, we design a hierarchical transformer network to infer the OGM, where the polyline encoder aggregates vector-level features to generate polyline-level features, and an interaction-aware transformer encoder models the higher-order interactions between polylines.
-Occlusion queries are proposed to fuse the polyline features through decoder and generate the inference result.
+We propose to use vectors to represent the agent trajectories, road context, and occlusion.
+With this representation, we design a hierarchical transformer network to infer the OGM, where the polyline encoder aggregates vector-level features to generate polyline-level features and an interaction-aware transformer encoder models the higher-order interactions between polylines.
+Occlusion queries are proposed to fuse the polyline features through the decoder and generate the inference result.
 Our model is trained with a loss function containing three parts to focus on the occlusion.
-Experiments show that our vector-based approach outperforms the image-based baseline and the state-of-the-art results.
+Experiments show that our vector-based approach achieves on-par or better performance than the visual-based approach and state-of-the-art results.
 In the future, OGMs with a smaller grid cell resolution may be used to represent the occupancy.
-We also consider introduce multi-modal input to achieve better peroformance.
+We also consider introducing social occlusion inference into trajectory prediction and motion planning tasks to reduce uncertainty.